Vermont | National news | Contact us

 We believe in the following democractic principles:

-• Currently our election system in Vermont is not secure, and is prone to rigging and hacking.
-This is not a matter of opinion, and is confirmed by virtually every independent test and report on the system.
+• Currently our election system in Vermont is not secure, and is prone to rigging, hacking, and errors.
+This is not a matter of opinion, and is confirmed by virtually every independent study and report on the system.

 Virtually every state has an organization fighting for the integrity of their elections, and against the problems of the electronic voting machines.
 There are many lawyers, teachers, doctors, politicians, candidates, computer security experts, and voting rights activists all over the country who recognize the seriousness of this situation.
-There are dozens of lawsuits and investigations underway.
+There are several lawsuits and investigations underway relating to this subject.

 Now it's our turn.
 Vermont is small but that means each citizen has a louder voice.
 In order to take the necessary actions, we need more people like you to join with us and help make our election system secure once again.
 We're not asking for your money.
 We just want you to learn about this very important subject and help us raise attention with the public and our legislators.